T-NOVA/TeNOR/service-mapper/README.md

 from the cloned git directory.
 By default, the installer script copies the service into the ~/TeNOR-Mapper directory.

-It is possible to manual install the service and compile the binary applications: a makefile is available in the TeNOR-Mapper/bin directory.

-The following guidelines, however, assume that the content of the cloned git has been copied into the ~/TeNOR-Mapper directory.
+It is possible to manual install the service and compile the binary applications; the following guidelines, however, assume that the content of the cloned git has been copied into the ~/TeNOR-Mapper directory.

 From there, launch: